Northern United States

-The Northern United States, commonly referred to as the American North, the Northern States, or simply the North, is a geographical or historical region of the United States.
+The Northern United States, commonly referred to as the American North, the Northern States, or simply the North, is a geographical and historical region of the United States.

 History

 Early history

 Before the 19th century westward expansion, the "Northern United States" corresponded to the present day New England region.
 By the 1830s it corresponded to the present day Northeast and Great Lakes region.

 Before 1865, the North was distinguished from the South on the issue of slavery.
 In Southern states, slavery was legal until the ratification of the 13th Amendment in 1865.
 Northern states had all passed some form of legislation to abolish slavery by 1804.
 However, abolition did not mean freedom for some existing slaves.
-Due to gradual abolition laws, slaves would still appear in some Northern states as far as the 1840 United States Census.
-New Jersey was the last Northern state to end slavery.
-Due to their states gradual abolition laws, slavery came to an end in New Jersey when the 13th Amendment was ratified in 1865.
+Due to gradual abolition laws, slaves would still appear in some Northern states as far as the 1840 United States census.
+New Jersey was the last Northern state to end slavery when the 13th Amendment was ratified in 1865, when the 15 elderly slaves that had not been freed by its gradual abolition law were freed.

 American Civil War

-During the American Civil War (1861–1865), the Northern states comprised the U.S. states that supported the United States of America (the Union states).
-In this context, "The North" is synonymous with "the Union," while "The South" refers to the states that seceded from the U.S. in order to form the Confederate States of America.
+During the American Civil War (1861–1865), the Northern states comprised the U.S. states that supported the United States of America, referred to as the Union.
+In this context, "the North" is synonymous with the Union, while "the South" refers to the states that seceded from the U.S. to form the Confederate States of America.

-There is, however, some historical disagreement as to exactly which states comprised "The North" in the context of the Civil War as five slave-holding states remained with the Union: the border states of Missouri, Kentucky, West Virginia, Maryland, and Delaware, alongside the disputed Indian Territory; depending on the source, these states and territories may be included in either region.
+There is, however, some historical disagreement as to exactly which states comprised the North in the context of the Civil War as five slave-holding states largely remained with the Union: the southern border states of Missouri, Kentucky, West Virginia, Maryland, and Delaware, along with the disputed Indian Territory, though Missouri and Kentucky had dual competing Confederate and Unionist governments with the Confederate government of Kentucky and the Confederate government of Missouri and the Confederacy controlled more than half of Kentucky and the southern portion of Missouri early in the war.
+The Confederacy largely lost control in both states after 1862; depending on the source, some of these states and territories may be included in either region.